 What are 'economic costs'?

 The interest rate on the money we borrow is known as the 'cost of funds'.
-If you make additional repayments, or pay out your fixed rate loan early, our original loan term remains the same.
+If you make additional repayments, or pay out your fixed rate loan early, the original loan term remains the same.
 Accordingly, an economic cost is charged to us and this is why we pass this cost on to you.

 When could I be charged economic costs?